Our experiments aim to prove concepts that will make AR experiences feel intuitive and effortless

 Hand UI study 02

 Hand-tracking exploration featuring layers of circular graphics placed between the index finger and thumb, transforming based on the distance between them.
+What does it do?
+Or mean?
+We don’t know yet — but it looks cool.

 Hand-tracking exploration featuring abstract AR UI between the index finger and thumb